Semen Division & Collection

 We can electro ejaculate rams and normally dilute semen to 50 million sperm cells per straw.
 If you desire a higher dosage for use in ET work, please let us know prior to collection so that we can adjust the dilution rate.
 Once semen is collected and diluted, we are not able to adjust the dilution rate.
 Ram collections can be scheduled at any time.
-We can also AV collect rams because we are able to synchronize ewes for collection.
+AV collection is also available for rams.
+At the time of scheduling appointments, ask about our ewe synchronization availability.

 All deer collections are performed on-farm.
 It is the owner’s responsibility to sedate the buck before the collection process starts.
 Once the animal is stabilized, semen will be collected through electro ejaculation.
 Fresh semen will be brought back to our facility to undergo packaging, freezing, and evaluation.
 Semen is diluted to 50 million sperm cells per .5 cc straws.
 One straw equals one breeding dose.
 Once semen is packaged it can be stored at our facility or shipped back to the owner.